 While eggs are, indeed, produced by animals and, therefore, an animal byproduct, they are not a dairy product or a derivative of dairy products.
 A dairy product refers to a product of the mammary glands of mammals such as cows, goats, sheep and others, and the products made from them, like milk, cream, and butter.

-Although many persons who do not consume dairy products also do not consume eggs as a result of allergies, dietary restrictions, ethical beliefs or other reasons, persons who have milk allergies or are lactose intolerant but do not have an allergy to eggs are able to consume eggs as a part of their diet without the negative results associated with dairy intolerances or allergies.
+Many people who do not consume dairy products also do not consume eggs because of allergies, dietary restrictions, ethical beliefs or other reasons.
+However, people who avoid dairy because of milk allergies or who are lactose intolerant--but do not have an allergy to eggs--are able to consume eggs as a part of their diet, without the negative results associated with dairy intolerances or allergies.

 Besides for reasons other than allergies, there are two groups of people who eliminate dairy and eggs from their diets.
 Vegans are people who choose to abstain from consuming both eggs and dairy--a vegan diet is void of any animal products or byproducts, meaning not only is meat not permitted but also eggs, milk, and butter.